 This is the perfect chance to splurge and treat yourself to a white Burgundy.
 Its fine elegance and voluptuous roundness will give the mouthfeel sensation this kind of dish absolutely requires.

 4. Smoked Salmon

-Smoked salmon is often paired with bubbles, and there’s nothing wrong about it, but I personally prefer something slightly more unusual such as crispiness of a light mineral Manzanilla sherry that can enhance the fish taste.
+Smoked salmon is often paired with bubbles, and this absolutely works.
+However, I personally prefer something slightly more unusual.
+The crispiness of a light mineral Manzanilla sherry enhances the salmon fish taste beautifully.

 5. Raw Salmon in Marinade

-Do you have a wine for salmon that you want to share with our readers?
+Do you have a favorite wine for salmon dishes that you want to share with our readers?
 We'd love to hear about your favorite pairing in the comments section!